SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 ### A lack of definition
 As the Solid project evolved over time, we start to notice that the lack of an authoritative definition for Solid (that we know of) has had the consequence that the understanding of what Solid has started to shift.
-From being initially described as "*a decentralized platform for social Web applications*" [](cite:cites sambra_solid_nodate) [TODO:: full citation style????](), over time initiatives within the Solid ecosystem started providing their own definitions as to what Solid is based on their vision of the ecosystem.
+From being initially described as "*a decentralized platform for social Web applications*" [](cite:cites sambra_solid_nodate), over time initiatives within the Solid ecosystem started providing their own definitions as to what Solid is based on their vision of the ecosystem.
-On the Solid project [TODO::reference - https://solidproject.org/]() website, we find that "*Solid is a specification that lets people store their data securely in decentralized data stores called Pods.*".
+On the Solid project (https://solidproject.org/) website, we find that "*Solid is a specification that lets people store their data securely in decentralized data stores called Pods.*".
-The Inrupt website [TODO::reference - https://inrupt.com/solid/]() states that "*Solid is a technology for organizing data, applications, and identities on the web.*".
+The Inrupt website (https://inrupt.com/solid/) states that "*Solid is a technology for organizing data, applications, and identities on the web.*".
 As these definitions start to diverge in terms of terminology and viewpoint, we fear that the definition of the Solid ecosystem may become more tied to the specifications used to implement its goals and miss the original promise of an interoperable ecosystem for applications and data.

+How do I do a full citation style for the part of: the initial description in (sambra et al.)[] .
+And additionally how do we give the references through footnotes?
+I heard this cant be done - do i do it inline?
+{:.comment data-author="RD"}

 <!--